FlyAbove/python.py/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by opening a bug report issue from https://github.com/FlyAbove/python.py/issues/new/choose
+Report security bugs by opening a [bug report issue](https://github.com/FlyAbove/python.py/issues/new/choose)